 Just a disclosure, I’m talking based on my personal experience, so it might not be the same for others.
 But I hope my experience can shed some light for better insights and understanding about mental health.

 It all started when I came back to Indonesia, early in 2015.
 What started as unhappiness quickly spiraled downward, and I suddenly found myself in this situation where I felt despair.
-I don’t want to go into details as to why I plunge into depression, but I’m gonna write what I’ve experienced, and how I’m trying to get out of it.
+I don’t want to go into details as to why I plunged into depression, but I’m gonna write what I’ve experienced, and how I’m trying to get out of it.

 How does it feel?